chrisborrelli/price-scraper/README.md

 # Price Scraper

-This project is intended to help obtain historical pricing information from past auctions.
+This project is intended to help create listings with photos via tethered camera.
+Future work will obtain historical pricing information from past auctions.

 A list of part numbers is provided as input, and the script outputs a list of part numbers with the most recent N selling prices.